Where to Stay in Somerset: The Complete Guide

 The Weir Water under Robbers Bridge in Exmoor National Park

-The west of Somerset is where the county starts to misbehave.
-The lanes narrow, the moor rises, the sea appears in hard little flashes, with varying degrees of wildness.
-Exmoor is the great pull here with its heather, valleys, ponies, wooded combes and skies so dark they feel almost pre-modern.
+In the west of Somerset, the lanes are narrow, the moor rises, the sea appears in hard little flashes with varying degrees of wildness.
+Exmoor is the great attraction here with its heather, valleys, ponies, wooded combes and skies so dark they feel almost pre-modern.

 What Type of Stay Is Right for You?

-Somerset has places to stay for almost every version of an escape: Georgian townhouses, old farmhouses, country cottages, large celebration homes, houses with gardens, hot tubs and views that make breakfast last longer than planned.
+Somerset has places to stay for almost every version of an escape.
+There are Georgian townhouses, old farmhouses, country cottages, large celebration homes, houses with gardens, hot tubs and views that make breakfast last longer than planned.

 The right choice depends on the company.
 Couples may want Bath, Bruton, a fire and a very good dinner.
 Families should look for kitchens, gardens and days out that do not require too much planning.
-Dog owners gravitate towards good walks, cosy pubs and floors that can forgive a muddy paw.
+Dog owners gravitate towards good walks, cosy pubs and floors that are forgiving of a muddy paw.
 Groups need space, bathrooms, parking and a house that can absorb noise without complaint.

 Places to Stay in Somerset for Couples